 II.
-Uses and Disclosures Beyond Treatment, Payment, and Health Care Operations Permitted Without Authorization or Opportunity to Object Federal privacy rules allow us to use or disclose your PHI without your permission or authorization for a number of reasons including the following:
+Uses and Disclosures Beyond Treatment, Payment, and Health Care Operations Permitted Without Authorization or Opportunity to Object Federal privacy rules allow us to use or disclose your PHI without your permission or authorization for several reasons including the following.

 A. When Legally Required.
-We will use or disclose your PHI when we are required to do so by any Federal, State or local law.
-Any use or disclosure under this section will comply with and be limited to the relevant requirements of any such law.
+We will use or disclose your PHI when we are required to do so by any federal, state, or local law.
+Any use or disclosure under this section will comply with, and be limited to, the relevant requirements of any such law.

 B. When There Are Risks to Public Health.
 We may disclose your PHI for public health activities and purposes.
-For example, public health activities generally include:
+For example:

-• To prevent, or control, disease, injury, or disability as permitted by law;

-• To report disease, injury and vital events such as birth or death as permitted or required by law;

-• To conduct public health surveillance, investigations, and interventions as permitted or required by law;

-• To collect or report adverse events and product defects or problems; to track FDA-regulated products; to enable product recalls, repairs, replacements, or look back to the FDA and to conduct post-marketing surveillance;

-• To notify patients of recalls of products they may be using;

-• To notify a person who has been exposed to a communicable disease or who may be at risk of contracting or spreading a disease or condition, as authorized by law;

-• To report to an employer information about an individual who is a member of the workforce as legally permitted or required, to conduct an evaluation relating to medical surveillance of the workplace or to evaluate whether the individual has a work-related illness or injury; and
+- to prevent, or control, disease, injury, or disability as permitted by law - to report disease, injury, and vital events such as birth or death as permitted or required by law - to conduct public health surveillance, investigations, and interventions as permitted or required by law - to collect or report adverse events and product defects or problems; to track FDA-regulated products; to enable product recalls, repairs, replacements, or look back to the FDA and to conduct post-marketing surveillance - to notify patients of recalls of products they may be using - to notify a person who has been exposed to a communicable disease or who may be at risk of contracting or spreading a disease or condition, as authorized by law - to report to an employer information about an individual who is a member of the workforce as legally permitted or required, to conduct an evaluation relating to medical surveillance of the workplace, or to evaluate whether the individual has a work-related illness or injury

-To report to a school about an individual who is a student or prospective student of the school if the PHI disclosed is limited to proof of immunization and the school is required by State or other law to have such proof of immunization prior to admitting the individual.

-C. To Report Abuse, Neglect, or Domestic Violence.
+C. To Report Abuse, Neglect, or Domestic

+Violence.
 We may notify government authorities, including a social service or protective services agency, if we reasonably believe that a patient is the victim of abuse, neglect, or domestic violence.
 Although every person has a responsibility to report suspected abuse or neglect, certain occupations are required to do so.
-These occupations are considered "professionally mandatory reporters," for example, health professionals and mental health professionals.
+These occupations are considered "professionally mandatory reporters."
+These include, for example, health professionals and mental health professionals.
 It is the responsibility of the professionally mandatory reporters to alert the proper authorities in the event a minor, elderly, or vulnerable adult patient is identified as a victim of alleged or suspected neglect or abuse including sexual abuse, and to comply with proper procedures for the reporting as required or authorized by law.

 D. To Conduct Health Oversight Activities.
-We may disclose PHI to a health oversight agency for activities authorized by law such as audits, investigations, inspections and licensure.
+We may disclose PHI to a health oversight agency for activities authorized by law such as audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.